lae/ansible-role-proxmox/README.md

 - BYO HTTPS certificate support
 - Ability to use either `pve-no-subscription` or `pve-enterprise` repositories

+## Support/Contributing

+For support or if you'd like to contribute to this role but want guidance, feel free to join this Discord server: https://discord.gg/cjqr6Fg.
+Please note, this is an temporary invite, so you'll need to wait for @lae to assign you a role, otherwise Discord will remove you from the server when you logout.

 ## Quickstart

 The primary goal for this role is to configure and manage a